2022 Minnesota elections: United States House of Representatives

+Statewide executive elections

 Governor

 Incumbent DFL Governor Tim Walz sought re-election.
 Also running were Republican Scott Jensen, Steve Patterson for Grassroots–Legalize Cannabis, James McCaskel for Legal Marijuana Now, Hugh McTavish for Independence-Alliance, and Gabrielle Prosser for the Socialist Workers Party.

 Walz won re-election to a second term with 52.3% of the vote.

-Secretary of State
+Secretary of state

-Incumbent DFL Secretary of State Steve Simon won re-election to a third term with 54.5% of the vote.
+Incumbent DFL secretary of state Steve Simon won re-election to a third term with 54.5% of the vote.
 He defeated Republican Kim Crockett.

-State Auditor
+State auditor

 Incumbent DFL State Auditor Julie Blaha ran for re-election to a second term.
 Also running were Republican Ryan Wilson, Will Finn for Grassroots–Legalize Cannabis, and Tim Davis for Legal Marijuana Now.

 Blaha narrowly won the election with 47.5% of the vote, compared to Wilson's 47.1%.

-Attorney General
+Attorney general

-Incumbent DFL Attorney General Keith Ellison ran for re-election.
-He has challenged by Republican Jim Schultz.
+Incumbent DFL attorney general Keith Ellison ran for re-election.
+He was challenged by Republican Jim Schultz.

 Ellison narrowly won the election with 50.4% of the vote, compared to Schultz's 49.5%.

 Legislative elections

 Minnesota Senate

 All 67 seats in the Minnesota Senate were up for election in 2022.
-The Republicans held a majority of 34 seats, with the DFL holding 31 and independents holding 2.
+The Republicans held a majority of 34 seats, with the DFL holding 31 and independents holding two.

-The DFL was able to pick up three seats, giving them a 1-seat majority in the chamber.
+The DFL was able to pick up three seats, giving them a one-seat majority in the chamber.

 Minnesota House of Representatives

 All 134 seats in the Minnesota House of Representatives were up for election in 2022.
 The DFL held a majority of 69 seats before the election.

-The DFL picked up a seat, increasing their majority to 70 seats compared to the Republican's 61.
+The DFL picked up a seat, increasing their majority to 70 seats compared to the Republican's 64.